Pfleiderer-Adrian/PokerAI/README.md

 Deep learning project to improve PokerBots against human players.

 ## Vision
-Facebook prove with [Pluribus](https://ai.facebook.com/blog/pluribus-first-ai-to-beat-pros-in-6-player-poker/) that theoretically it is posibile to beat human players with classical tree-algorithmic-structures in a poker game.
+Facebook proved with [Pluribus](https://ai.facebook.com/blog/pluribus-first-ai-to-beat-pros-in-6-player-poker/) that theoretically it is posibile to beat human players with classical tree-algorithmic-structures in a poker Texas hold 'em game.
-Now we want to develop a deep neural network bot witch can at least beat moderate to good players in poker.
+Now we want to develop a deep neural network bot which can at least beat moderate to good players in Texas hold 'em.

 ## Steps
 + create a parser for pokergame logs (e.g. Pluribus, Pokerstars..)
-+ draw up a theoretically concept for a artificial intelligence in poker
++ draw up a theoretically concept for an artificial intelligence in poker
 + create a lerning concept
 + test the results
-+ improve concepts
++ improve the concepts
-+ release a automated bot with a corresponding API
++ release an automated bot with a corresponding API